spiridonov/spiridonov_pro/source/_posts/2015-10-08-akka-internal-state.markdown

 }
 {% endcodeblock %}

 Ask pattern is a nice tool which simply gives you a `Future` with an answer when you `ask` any actor to return something.
 It is cool yet dangerous.
 Behind the scenes it creates temporary actor and wait to receive just one message with many tricky consequences of that.
 I will cover it later in another post.
 For now we just need to know that lambda in `map` will be executed somewhere on another thread.
-It encloses upper scope so we can use, for example, variables `name` and `address`, which is extremely convinient.
-However it also encloses instnance's private variables.
+It closes over upper scope so we can use, for example, variables `name` and `address`, which is extremely convinient.
+However it also closes over instnance's private variables.
 And poor you if you are gonna change actor's state from this lambda!
 This is a tricky part.
 To avoid problems with concurrency here, follow a simple rule: __`pipe` futures to `self` and change internal state only in `receive` function directly__.

 _Now you know how to handle actors internal state and avoid concurrency problems in Akka.
 In the next posts I will cover more tricky parts of it.
 Comments are welcome!
 Happy hAkking!;)_